scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     gaṇe gaṇyatām

 Where am I, so lowly and fallen, and where are you, the great soul who delivers the universe!
 Oh Lord, by your grace, you are sure to forgive my offences.
 Oh ocean of mercy, in the dust of your lotus feet I pray for just this benediction: kindly make my life successful by recommending me for admission into the group of Śrī Vārṣabhānavī Dayita Dās, who is the dearmost one in your heart.
-Translator’s  Note: The preceding prayer to Śrīla Bhakti Vinod Ṭhākur (1838-1914), the pioneer of pure devotion in the recent age, was composed within the life- time of the author’s Guru, Śrīla Bhakti Siddhānta Saraswatī Ṭhākur Goswāmī Prabhupād.
-Upon reading the original San- skrit verse, Śrīla Prabhupād commented, “Now I am confident that we have one man who is qualified to uphold the standard of our Sampradāya (Divine Succession).”
+Translator’s  Note: The preceding prayer to Śrīla Bhakti Vinod Ṭhākur (1838-1914), the pioneer of pure devotion in the recent age, was composed within the lifetime of the author’s Guru, Śrīla Bhakti Siddhānta Saraswatī Ṭhākur Goswāmī Prabhupād.
+Upon reading the original Sanskrit verse, Śrīla Prabhupād commented, “Now I am confident that we have one man who is qualified to uphold the standard of our Sampradāya (Divine Succession).”